Business Academy - Baremetrics

 Time to Value (TTV) - Baremetrics

-Written by Josh Pigford | Feb 13, 2017 12:00:00 AM
+Written by Josh Pigford | February 13, 2017

 What is Time to Value (TTV)?

 TTV, meaning Time to Value, is the amount of time it takes a new customer to get value from your product.
-TTV should be as short as possible, as customers expect value right away.
+TTV should be as short as possible, as customers expect value immediately.
 To understand this metric, you need to know what "value" is being provided by your product or service.

 In the olden days, when customers purchased perpetual licenses, TTV wasn’t as critical.
-Customers were willing to wade through the “trough of disillusionment” following a purchase, because there was already a large sunk cost in the deployment.
+Customers were willing to wade through the “trough of disillusionment” following a purchase because there was already a large sunk cost in the deployment.
 With SaaS, this tolerance for delays or frustration is much smaller.
 Customers tend to churn much faster.

 What’s the “value”?

-We don’t want to get existential here, but to measure Time to Value, you need to know what value (and therefore, the value of the time) means.
+We don’t want to get existential here, but to measure Time to Value, you need to know what value (and, therefore, the value of the time) means.
 In this case, it’s the benefit your customer is expecting to receive from your product.
 Notice that we don’t say what value you want to deliver.
 This is all about the perceived value from your customer’s perspective.

 For example, say you’re advertising an e-commerce optimization tool that increases Average Order Size.
-The value that your customer is looking for is the increase in Average Order Size – it’s not cool reporting, a slick set-up tool or really great customer service.
-Even if all of those are nice add ons, your customer is giving you money because you say you can increase their Average Order Size.
+The value that your customer is looking for is the increase in Average Order Size – it’s not cool reporting, a slick set-up tool, or really great customer service.
+Even if all of those are nice add-ons, your customer is giving you money because you say you can increase their Average Order Size.
 Until that happens…they aren’t seeing the value.

 If you’re choosing to measure and shrink TTV (which you should), your idea of value needs to be the same as your customers.